maurcabezas/PyFoldSyn/README.md

 ## To Do list:

 - **Optional GUI**: Optional argument which will include a graphical user interface using PyQt
-- **Notifications**: Different types of users and purposes would be able to receive notifications, for example, via email using `email.message` or by telegram with a bot.
+- **Notifications**: Different types of users and purposes would be able to receive notifications, for example, via email using `email.message`[2] or by telegram with a bot.

 ## How to install and use